Trying to live closer to nature is a mistake. Here’s how to fix that.

 The thing that you won't find in the reference design that's actually quite popular among futurists, is a giant hundred storey factory farm.
-This is just simply impractical because it is 1,000 times more expensive to build high rise infrastructure than to simply grow on the ground.
+This is just simply impractical because it is a thousand times more expensive to build high rise infrastructure than to simply grow on the ground.

 The only reason we have the rooftop gardens is because you have to put a roof up there anyway, and it might as well serve a dual purpose.
 And actually the garden ends up serving several additional purposes having to do with buffering heat and water flows.

 Now, because those gardens are 50 times more space efficient at producing a narrow range of crops, they actually do, in a roundabout way keep most of the development low rise.
 The reason being that if we build too high, we don't have enough rooftop area to grow certain key crops, and end up having to expand the cultivated areas around the city, and then the city starts to get much larger.

 So the most space efficient solution overall is to keep most of the development relatively low rise.

 So you would be able to get outdoors without going down an elevator or getting in your car.
 So you step outside and you're in Zone 2, which is basically orchards and ponds, and definitely designed for aesthetics as well as efficiency.
 This is why Village Homes in Davis, California, where children can snack their way through the giant food gardens that surround all the houses, is the most expensive real estate per square foot that's available in that city.